 Carrboro is known for their independently owned restaurants with tasty farm-to-table ingredients.
 Try Tandem Restaurant for a fabulous meal and lovely decor.
 Start with Tandem’s interesting Strawberry Gazpacho and go for the tagine entree with short ribs, peas, artichokes, and turmeric.

 Cross Ties Barbecue is where you can get your North Carolina barbecue grub on.
 Along with yummy scratch-made sides (pickled vegetables, smoked gouda macaroni & cheese, and hush puppies to name a few), Cross Ties has a great list of appetizers, too.
-You can even dine in the restored train cars.
+You can even dine in the restored train cars. **closed as of January 2020

 Things to See While Visiting Carrboro